bngarren/ccsync/README.md

 <br>

-> Warning: At this time, any files added to the source path AFTER the program has started will not be recognized or synced, even if they would be matched by file name or glob pattern.
+> Warning: At this time, any files added to the source directory AFTER the program has started will not be recognized or synced, even if they would be matched by file name or glob pattern.
+Restart the program for these files to sync.<br><br>
+> Similarly, any files renamed, moved, or deleted AFTER the program has started will no longer be recognized or synced.
 Restart the program for these files to sync.

 ## Configuration
 The config for CC: Sync is a `.ccsync.yaml` file in your project root.
 If no file is present, running the CLI will generate a default config file.